Davo176/bike/README.txt

 make bike-encap-kat
 make bike-decap-kat
+This creates the binarys which you can execute

+Additionally for interoperability testing
-This creates the binarys which you can execute additionally for interoperability testing, the three files: you can run: make createKeyPairs make createEncaps make checkDecaps
+Again: go to defs.h and select what params you want Then you can run: make createKeyPairs make createEncaps make checkDecaps
-Note that in these two files, you have to manually switch between reading from and writing to _java_ or _csharp_ /FromNIST/createEncapsulations.c /FromNIST/checkDecapsulations.c
+Note that in these two files, you have to manually switch between reading from and writing to _java_ or _csharp_

+/FromNIST/createEncapsulations.c
+/FromNIST/checkDecapsulations.c